Isaiah |

 In the book of Luke the above passage seem to refer to the brethren of Jesus, the Jewish people.
 This primarily is a judgment to the nations and how they treated Israel but it is good to examine ourselves as individuals also and make sure we do what we can to help the truly needy people as much as possible.
 This is done more successfully if it is done as a group rather than individually but with God's leading all things are possible.
 Yet we do have a responsibility to take care of our own families and provide for our children.

-Unless we do things to be seen of men to receive praise and honor of men, caring for the poor is a sign of true righteousness.
+If we do not do these things just to be seen of men to receive praise and honor of men, caring for the poor is a sign of true righteousness.
 God is the only one that sees our motive.
 True compassion comes from Him.

 This seems to be a promise of health to those that live righteous and do the works of the previous verses.
 The Lord also rewards those that do these things.

-Even further the Lord promises to guide us continually and take care of us in droughts and famines.
-The righteous shall prosper.
+Even further the Lord promises to guide them continually and take care of them in droughts and famines.
+The righteous shall be heard.

 Religious observance should not be neglected either.
 Just because God rejects an outward religious observance with no real heart felt love and compassion on humanity does not mean that He does not want true worship.
 He wants us to observe true sincere worship.
 Honoring and worshipping God is very important.
 Taking a day to worship the Lord instead of "Doing our own thing" is very important.
 We need this ourselves.
 It is a refreshing rest for our souls.
 We need to worship God.
 There is something deep inside every person that needs to worship God.
-If we neglect this, alcohol, drugs and other things try to fill that vacuum and get us into trouble.
+If we neglect this there is a greater chance of alcohol, drugs and other things that may fill that vacuum and get us into trouble.
+Without God there is a vacuum within us that our creator put within every soul.

 So worship along with love and compassion is the true religion.
 We are not to have religious observances without putting away sin.
-True repentance and works of righteousness also are necessary in our worship.
+True repentance and works of righteousness also are necessary in our worship today as well as the nation of Israel who was the first ones the Lord called out to follow Him in all things.
+DC

 |